lammps/lammps/doc/src/pg_fortran.rst

 LAMMPS Fortran Module
 *********************

 The LAMMPS module provides an interface to call LAMMPS from a Fortran code.
 It is based on the C-library interface and requires a Fortran 2003 compatible compiler to be compiled.
-Similar to the LAMMPS Python wrapper it provides an object oriented interface.
+Similar to the LAMMPS Python wrapper it provides an object oriented interface through using type bound procedures.
 Below is a minimal example:

 .. code-block:: fortran